Beverly Buttercup from 2007 – 2021

 Beverly began her drag career in March 1992 with her trademark two male dancers, and quickly established herself as one of the most popular acts in Western Sydney.
 In 1999, Beverly became the first drag queen in the West to win a prestigious ‘DIVA’ Award & later in the same year won a ‘World AIDS Day’ Award for her fundraising work, and an ‘ACON’ West Community Award and for her ongoing support & achievements.
-In 2000, Beverly was honoured to be the only drag queen in Western Sydney invited to be part of the Sydney 2000 Olympics Closing Ceremony. and then winning anther Diva Awards in 2007 & 2013, You can hear her on the award winning Queer Out West Produced by Beverly Buttercup Every Monday night from 10:00pm – 12am Between 03 December 2001 to 19 December 2016 and Then Queer Radio Sydney in 2017 and NEW Produced Pride Radio 89.3fm Every Sunday from 1st April 2018 to 24th Feb 2019 finished up so I can focus more me and my grandson.
+In 2000, Beverly was honoured to be the only drag queen in Western Sydney invited to be part of the Sydney 2000 Olympics Closing Ceremony. and then winning anther Diva Awards in 2007 & 2013, and decided in October 2013 to go into semi-retirement after doing drag for 21years and only makes a occasional appearance at a charity event so she can focus more on herself / health / family / grandson but you can hear her on the award winning Queer Out West Produced by Beverly Buttercup Every Monday night from 10:00pm – 12am Between 03 December 2001 to 19 December 2016 and Then Queer Radio Sydney in 2017 and NEW Produced Pride Radio 89.3fm Every Sunday from 1st April 2018 for a year and finishing up taking a break from community radio.
 Check out Beverly’s website: beverlybuttercup.com

 Committee Member / Secretary / Coordinator